greim/motel/readme.md

 ## API Documentation

-Motel documentation is produced using `typedoc` and is available under the `docs/` folder as raw HTML, or via GitHub pages.
+Documentation is produced using `typedoc` and is available under the `docs/` folder of this repo as raw HTML, or via GitHub pages.

 Link: **[Motel API Documentation](https://greim.github.io/motel/)**